• Skip to content

 Long-Term Effects on Basal Metabolic Rate

-- Reduced Muscle Mass: Binge eating is often accompanied by physical inactivity, leading to muscle loss, which decreases BMR.
+• Reduced Muscle Mass: Binge eating is often paired with a lack of physical activity, leading to muscle loss.
+Since muscle tissue burns more calories than fat, losing muscle decreases BMR.

-- Fat Accumulation: Increased fat mass requires less energy to maintain than lean muscle, further lowering BMR.
+• Fat Accumulation: Fat mass requires far less energy to maintain than lean muscle, further lowering BMR over time.

-A study in The American Journal of Clinical Nutrition (2020) found that individuals with binge eating disorder had a significantly lower BMR compared to those with balanced eating habits, even after controlling for body weight.
+A 2020 study published in The American Journal of Clinical Nutrition found that individuals with binge eating disorder had a significantly lower BMR compared to those with balanced eating habits, even after accounting for body weight.

 Hazel’s Journey with Binge Eating